CLANCY OVERELL | Editor | Contact

 In just seven hours since being posted to the Euphoric Queenslander Memes facebook page, the photo of the young boy has been commented on 800,100 times and received more than 1.2m likes.

-This comes after a similar snap of a Perth child dressed up as current Eagles player Nic Naitanui, which made headlines on tuesday because the boy’s mum used blackface to create a likeness to the Fijian-born star – as well as another controversial photo of another Perth child dressed up as a drug-addled Ben Cousins.
+This comes after a similar snap of a Perth child dressed up as current Eagles player Nic Naitanui, which made headlines last year after the boy’s mum used blackface to create a likeness to the Fijian-born star – as well as another controversial photo of another Perth child dressed up as a drug-addled Ben Cousins.

 The dad responsible for shaving his son’s head to look like Wally Lewis’, Shane Welcke, says his son wanted to initially go as his favourite former Brisbane Bronco’s player Palmer Wapau, but the two of them decided against the idea of blackface.